-Unfortunately the waders hadn’t arrived in droves, in fact there were a few Lapwings, 1 Green Sandpiper and 5 Common Snipe, and little all else, the usual Wigeon, Teal, Shoveler and Mallard, along with Little Grebe and a few Little Egrets was it.
-I did have one minor moment of excitement as I spotted a lone pipit on the mud in amongst the Pied Wagtails, that had the appearance of water pipit, but as I got a scope on it it flew off never to be seen again, there were a good number of Meadow pipits near by (also on the pits but more in the scrub) so I assume it was just a badly seen one of these.
+Unfortunately the waders hadn’t arrived in droves.
+In fact there were a few Lapwing; 1 Green Sandpiper; and 5 Common Snipe; and little all else.
+The usual Wigeon; Teal; Shoveler; and Mallard; along with Little Grebe; and a few Little Egrets was it.
+I did have one minor moment of excitement as I spotted a lone pipit on the mud in amongst the Pied Wagtails.
+It had the appearance of water pipit, but as I got a scope on it it flew off never to be seen again.
+There were a good number of Meadow pipits near by (also on the pits but more in the scrub) so I assume it was just a badly seen one of these.

-I carried on under the aqueduct and up passed the old locks, again not seeing much (there are now two cows that have crossed the river, and are hanging about here, but that was all, so I carried on home, very wet and not having even reoved my camera from its bag (hence no photos).
+I carried on under the aqueduct and up passed the old locks.
+Again not seeing much.
+There are now two cows that have crossed the river, and are hanging about here, but that was all.
+So I carried on home, very wet and not having even removed my camera from its bag, (hence no photos).

-If you enjoyed A Wet Walk and a Damp Squib, or found it useful, then please do share it with your friends using the links below
+Did you enjoy A Wet Walk and a Damp Squib?
+Or find it useful?
+Then please do share it with your friends using the links below.